sabi/nervos/README.md

 nervOS is under development, but the alpha is available.
 In general, its current state, nervOS is compatible with any Linux distribution using the `apt` package manager; this includes: Debian, Ubuntu, etc. We are using Debian 11 for our development environment.

+## Description

+nervOS is a Linux distro based on Debian.  nervOS is distro for developers.
+Designed to be used on your workstation with workflow in mind.
+Use the same distro for your production deployments.

 ## Installation
 - Prerequisite: Linux machine.
 Currently this has only been tested with a fresh installation of Debian 11 without any of the recommend software installed.
 In theory this should work the same for server versions of any major distro with the `apt` package manager.
 - To install workstation build for local development: `wget -O - https://raw.githubusercontent.com/sabi/nervos/main/nervos.sh | sudo bash -s workstation`